 If you’re struggling with these symptoms, call the mental health hotline +1 855-674-3304

-I’ve suffered from depression for the last 8 years.
-It wasn’t easy, and I still have my bad days from time to time, but through the right methods, medication, and many years of working on it, I am finally coping with my depression.
+I’ve suffered from depression for most of my life.
+It hasn't been easy, and I still have my bad days from time to time, but through the right methods, medication, and many years of working on it, I am finally coping with my depression.
 I know in my heart that you can too!

 You’re reading this, which means you want it, and that’s the biggest part.
 You have to be motivated to beat it!
 Depression isn’t something you can cure yourself of totally, but with the right methods, support from your doctor and loved ones, and the motivation to get better, YOU CAN MANAGE YOUR DEPRESSION.

 As I said, you should always talk to your doctor FIRST about managing your depression, but if you want to find some natural solutions, read these tips on How To Manage Your Depression Naturally!